oixel/StudyUp/README.md

 1. Click **+ Add Player** and add the corresponding name.
 2. When you're ready, click **Start Studying!** to be directed to choose a set.
 4. After choosing a set, the roulette reveals the upcoming player.
 5. Start playing by placing the phone on your forehead!
-If you get a question right, lift the phone up.
+If you get a question right, rotate the phone up.
 If you can't seem to get it right, turn it down.
 6. Post x amount of time, you will be able to see the terminologies you passed and missed.
 7. Time for another game!
 Choose another player to go.
 8. Once all players have gone, or you have clicked exit, view the leaderboard stats!